-Importantly, our consultants are independent and can provide an objective record of a product for tenders, certificate applications, or to assist in negligence disputes.
-Reducing the risk of non-compliance and clarifying whether your product complies with the relevant requirements at an early stage in its development or upon installation is what TGSI Dimensional Measurement consulting services can offer.
+Importantly, as consultants, we are independent and provide an objective record of a product for tenders, certificate applications, or to assist in negligence disputes.
+TGSI Dimensional Measurement consulting services can reduce the risk of non-compliance and clarify whether your product complies with the relevant requirements at an early stage in its development or upon installation.

-Whether it is a one-off evaluation of a single product, a verification service for a large batch of products in a production environment or an onsite evaluation of installed tactile ground surfaces, we can provide the necessary measurements and a clear, authoritative report to support compliance with relevant regulations and good practice.
+Whether it is a one-off evaluation of a single product, a verification service for a large batch of products in a production environment, or an on-site evaluation of installed tactile ground surfaces, we can provide the necessary measurements and a clear, authoritative report to support compliance with relevant regulations and good practice.

 A recent update to The Disability (Access to Premises – Buildings) Standards 2010 (DAPS) came into effect on November 23, 2024.
 Among the changes was the inclusion of a reference t...